bodand/infoparse/dox_site/build.md

 ```cmd
 > bitsadmin /transfer InfoParseDownload /priority high https://github.com/isbodand/infoparse/archive/master.zip %home%/Downloads/infoparse.zip
 ```
-If using cmd you have no real way of unzipping files, so figuring out this is left as an exercise to the reader.
+If using cmd you have no build-in way of unzipping files, so figuring out this is left as an exercise to the reader, possible procedures range from `7z` to abusing `jar`.

 # Configuring CMake